 - Combine the flax seed and water in a small bowl and set aside.

-- Add the butter and sugars to a large bowl (preferably that of a stand mixer) and beat with the paddle attachment on medium speed until homogeneous and fluffy, about 3 minutes.
+- Add the margarine and sugars to a large bowl (preferably that of a stand mixer) and beat with the paddle attachment on medium speed until homogeneous and fluffy, about 3 minutes.
 If you don’t have a stand mixer, grab a whisk and get ready for an arm workout.

 - Scrape down the sides of the bowl, then add the flax mixture and the vanilla extract.
 Beat another 2 minutes or so until everything is well mixed.
 Add the peanut butter and beat until combined.